-Campus safety and security is coordinated by the University Police Department, which has a force of 11sworn police officers with full arrest powers.
+Campus safety and security is coordinated by the University Police Department.
+The University Police Department consists of a force of 11sworn police officers who have full arrest powers.
+The Department is an Accredited Law Enforcement Agency and meets all of the guidelines and requirements that are established by the New York State Division of Criminal Justice Services to attain and maintain the accreditation.
 As an armed police department, officers respond to all emergency and non-emergency complaints.
-The University Police Department serves as the primary law enforcement agency for the campus.
+The University Police Department serves as the primary law enforcement agency for the campus and coordinates all campus safety and security services.

 State University of New York police officers must meet the standards in New York State for police officers.
 The officers must have completed 60 credit hours of college and pass a state civil service test for consideration for appointment.
-The officers have completed a basic training program administered by the New York State Department of Criminal Justice Services under the Bureau for Municipal Police and undergo continuous training to upgrade their skills.
+All officers must have completed a basic training program administered by the New York State Department of Criminal Justice Services under the Bureau for Municipal Police and undergo continuous training to upgrade their skills.
 Officer's conduct foot, bicycle, mounted horse, and vehicular patrols on the campus 24 hours a day, 365 days a year.